 \subsection{Numerical and analytical coupling times}

 For SDEs, the first issue to address is the impact of numerical approximations.
-The independent coupling, synchronous coupling, and reflection coupling introduced in Section 3.1 can be applied to the continuous-time SDE \eqref{SDE} analogously.
-However, a numerical trajectory $\bar{X}_{t}$ of the SDE is only an approximation of its true trajectory $X_{t}$.
-In addition, the mechanism of analytical couplings are different from the numerical ones.
-Two trajectories of $X_{t}$ are coupled when they meet, without the need of triggering a maximal coupling one step earlier.
-Such difference makes a direct comparison of coupling times very difficult.
-Therefore, we need to apply the numerical coupling strategy in Section 3.1, i.e., triggering a maximal coupling when two trajectories are close to each other, to the time-$h$ sample chain of the true SDE trajectory.
-This helps us to compare the coupling time under the same coupling mechanism.
-If the time-$h$ sample chain ${\bm X}^{h}$ is geometrically ergodic, then so is the original continuous-time process ${\bm X}$.
+As we know, the numerical trajectories $\bar{X}_{t}$ of an SDE are only approximations of the true trajectories $X_{t}$.
+Although the independent/synchronous/reflection coupling methods introduced in Section 3.1 can be analogously applied to the SDE setting \eqref{SDE}, the analytical coupling mechanisms are different from the numerical ones.
+Two trajectories of $X_{t}$ are coupled whenever they meet, without the need to trigger a maximal coupling one step earlier.
+Such a difference makes the direct comparison of coupling times between $X_{t}$ and $\bar X_t$ difficult, if not impossible.
+To solve this, for the time-$h$ sample chain of the true SDE, we apply the numerical coupling strategy as well, i.e., the maximal coupling is triggered when two trajectories are close to each other.
+This enables us to compare the coupling times under the same coupling mechanisms.